emberjs/rfcs/text/0673-deprecate-tryinvoke.md

 In [Ember Guides](https://guides.emberjs.com/release/) under the [Arguments](https://guides.emberjs.com/release/components/component-arguments-and-html-attributes/) section, we will create 2 new sub-headings called `Function Arguments` and `Optional Function Arguments`:

 #### Function Arguments
 Arguments passed into components can be of type [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions).
 In most cases, Function arguments should be treated as required arguments and therefore should be invoked with normal Function invocation `()`.
+It is important to intentionally treat Function arguments as required because in the off chance that the Function argument is not passed into the child component correctly, normal Function invocation `()` will cause a runtime exception and produce a stack trace, making it easier for the developer to find the root cause of the bug.

 ```js
 // app/components/parent.js